SiyiP/med-linked-blog-starter-md/10A Sensorimotor/Anatomy Compiled Notesheets.md

 9/3
-Gluteal Region; Posterior Thigh; Popliteal Fossa
+Gluteal Region; Posterior Thigh; Popliteal Fossa don't cut the sacrotuberous ligament place blocks under foot, ankle, knee
+1. vertical incision from the previous median sacral crest cut , spare the anus + go along medial aspect of gluteal region ending 2-3 in down medial aspect of thigh
+2. vertical incision along lateral aspect of hip + thigh from previous midaxillary cut = go to halfway down thigh
+3. horizontal incisions from inf point of the cut to inferior pt of the other cut ... connect them
+4. continue both medial + lat incisions to just superior to the popliteal fossa - careful about cutaneous nerves
+5. horizontal incision connecting those points - careful of posterior femoral cutaneous n
+6. blunt dissect and skin removal!!!
+7. start at the inf aspect of medial border of gluteus maximus - use **scissors to detach** muscle from gluteal aponeurosis without cutting sacrotuberous ligament
+8. continue incision superior + laterally while LATERALLY reflecting the muscle
+	1. note = inferior gluteal vessels + nerve traveling thru belly
+9. cut the superior gluteal vessels as close to muscle as possible while keeping muscle intact
+10. follow incision pattern from superior to lateral to fully reflect down ...
+11. keep other gluteal vessels + nerves intact
+12. reflect the gluteus medius down and laterally from the proximal attachment
+	1. view the superior gluteal arteries and nerves that i
+13. reflect gluteus max
+14. separate + clean muscles
+15. locate

 COTEACH: 9/8, learn Anterior & medial thigh; femoral triangle; adductor canal

 9/9
 Anterior Leg; Lateral Leg; Dorsum of Foot